What Is a Film Fixer? The Complete Guide to Production Fixers

 The Full Scope of a Production Fixer's Responsibilities in Colombia

-A production fixer's work spans the entire lifecycle of a shoot, from the earliest location research through final equipment return.
-In Colombia, those responsibilities carry layers that reflect the country's particular geography and institutional landscape: permits that flow through Alcaldía offices at the municipal level, Proimágenes Colombia oversight for incentive programs, Ministry of Culture approvals at heritage sites, ANLA environmental permits for filming in national parks or the Amazon, and a production culture shaped by one of the fastest-growing film industries in Latin America.
+Here is the breakdown.
+A production fixer's work spans the entire lifecycle of a shoot, from the earliest location research through final gear return.
+In Colombia, those responsibilities carry layers that reflect the country's specific geography and body-level landscape: permits that flow through Alcaldía offices at the city level, Proimágenes Colombia oversight for incentive programs, Ministry of Culture approvals at heritage sites, ANLA site-level permits for filming in national parks or the Amazon, and a production culture shaped by one of the fastest-growing film industries in Latin America.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — determining which authority governs each location, preparing applications for the relevant Alcaldía, coordinating with Proimágenes Colombia or the Bogotá Audiovisual Commission, and securing Ministry of Culture or ANLA approvals when heritage sites or protected ecosystems are involved
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — determining which authority governs each location, preparing applications for the relevant Alcaldía, setting up with Proimágenes Colombia or the Bogotá Audiovisual Commission, and securing Ministry of Culture or ANLA approvals when heritage sites or covered ecosystems are involved

-- ●Equipment — arranging rental from local vendors in Bogotá and Medellín, coordinating customs clearance for gear arriving from abroad, and sourcing specialized kit for remote or environmentally challenging locations
+- Gear — arranging rental from local vendors in Bogotá and Medellín, setting up customs clearance for gear arriving from abroad, and sourcing specialized kit for remote or environmentally challenging locations

-- ●[Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against Colombia's extraordinary range of environments while accounting for permit feasibility, security assessments, accessibility, and environmental restrictions
+- [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs against Colombia's extraordinary range of environments while accounting for permit feasibility, security assessments, accessibility, and site-level restrictions

-- ●Government and community liaison — representing the production to municipal, departmental, and national authorities, and managing relationships with indigenous communities, Afro-Colombian councils, and private landowners whose cooperation determines access
+- Government and community liaison — representing the production to city, departmental, and national authorities, and managing relationships with indigenous communities, Afro-Colombian councils, and private landowners whose cooperation sets access

-- ●Translation and cultural mediation — bridging not just Spanish and English but the contextual gap between international production expectations and Colombian professional norms, regional customs, and community sensitivities
+- Translation and cultural mediation — bridging not just Spanish and English but the contextual gap between global shoots expectations and Colombian pro norms, regional customs, and community sensitivities

-- ●Transport and accommodation — organizing vehicle fleets, domestic flights between cities separated by mountain ranges, hotel blocks in locations where production activity can exhaust available rooms, and daily crew logistics across dispersed shooting sites
+- Transport and lodging — organizing car fleets, domestic flights between cities separated by mountain ranges, hotel blocks in locations where production activity can exhaust ready rooms, and daily crew logistics across dispersed shooting sites

-- ●Emergency problem-solving — handling the situations no amount of planning anticipates, from tropical weather disruptions to last-minute community negotiations in remote locations
+- Emergency problem-solving — handling the situations no amount of planning expects, from tropical weather disruptions to last-minute community negotiations in remote locations

 Pre-Production: Establishing the Operational Foundation

+Here is how it adds up.
 Before a single frame is captured, the fixer builds the infrastructure the shoot depends on.
-In Colombia, this starts with location research that weighs far more than visual appeal — Cartagena's walled city is visually stunning but filming inside it requires Alcaldía permits and coordination with heritage authorities that impose specific conditions on crew size, equipment placement, and shooting hours.
-The Amazon offers landscapes found nowhere else, but access requires ANLA environmental permits, indigenous community agreements, and logistics planning for locations reachable only by river.
-The fixer maps every proposed location against the relevant permit authority, constructs a realistic approval timeline, and surfaces conflicts before they become crises.
-In parallel, they source local crew from Colombia's growing production talent pool, negotiate equipment rental, arrange customs clearance for any imported gear, organize accommodation that positions the team near each location, and build detailed budgets that account for costs an international producer would never predict — from the community contributions expected when filming on indigenous land to the generator rentals required at locations beyond the electrical grid.
+In Colombia, this starts with location research that weighs far more than visual appeal.
+Cartagena's walled city is visually stunning but filming inside it needs Alcaldía permits and planning with heritage authorities that impose specific conditions on crew size, gear placement, and shooting hours.
+The Amazon gives landscapes found nowhere else.
+But access needs ANLA site-level permits, indigenous community agreements, and logistics planning for locations reachable only by river.
+The fixer maps each proposed location against the relevant permit authority, constructs a realistic approval timeline, and surfaces conflicts before they become crises.
+In parallel, they source local crew from Colombia's growing production talent pool, negotiate gear rental, arrange customs clearance for any imported gear, organize lodging that positions the team near each location, and build detailed budgets that account for costs a global producer would never predict — from the community inputs expected when filming on indigenous land to the power packs rentals needed at locations beyond the electrical grid.

 Production: Keeping the Machine Running Under Pressure

-Once shooting begins, the fixer becomes the production's operational nerve center on the ground.
-They maintain communication with permit offices, manage relationships with location owners and neighboring communities, coordinate the local crew, and absorb disruptions as they hit — an afternoon downpour flooding a mountain road outside Medellín, an unexpected noise conflict from construction near a Bogotá location, or a schedule change from the Cartagena Film Commission that reshuffles a week of shooting.
-They translate continuously, and not only between languages.
+Here is the run-down.
+Once shooting starts, the fixer becomes the production's operational nerve center on the ground.
+They keep communication with permit offices, manage relationships with location owners and neighboring communities, set up the local crew, and absorb disruptions as they hit — an afternoon downpour flooding a mountain road outside Medellín, an unexpected noise conflict from construction near a Bogotá location, or a schedule change from the Cartagena Film Commission that reshuffles a week of shooting.
+They translate all the time, and not only between languages.
 They explain Colombian work rhythms to a European director accustomed to a different pace.
-They articulate the production's technical requirements to local vendors who have never worked with a foreign crew.
-On documentary productions in Colombia's more remote regions — indigenous territories in the Sierra Nevada, Pacific coast fishing communities, conflict-affected rural areas — the fixer's existing relationships and cultural awareness frequently determine whether the crew gains genuine access or encounters polite refusal.
+They articulate the production's tech needs to local vendors who have never worked with a foreign crew.
+On documentary shoots in Colombia's more remote regions — indigenous areas in the Sierra Nevada, Pacific coast fishing communities, conflict-affected rural areas — the fixer's existing relationships and cultural awareness frequently determine whether the crew gains genuine access or encounters polite refusal.

 Administrative and Legal Compliance

-Colombia's administrative framework for international productions involves distinct layers.
-Foreign crew members require specific visa categories.
-Equipment imported temporarily needs customs documentation filed through DIAN that must be handled correctly to avoid delays or duties.
-Ley de Cine incentive applications through Proimágenes Colombia involve substantial documentation, spending thresholds, and compliance requirements that the fixer manages or closely coordinates.
-Local crew must be hired in accordance with Colombian labor law, including mandatory social security contributions and benefits that differ from US or European norms.
-The fixer navigates all of this — working with Colombian accountants, customs agents, and legal advisors to maintain compliance while keeping the administrative burden invisible to the creative team.
-For productions accessing the 40% tax credit on film services or the 20% logistics credit, the fixer typically manages the documentation trail that demonstrates eligibility and confirms spending thresholds have been met.
+Colombia's administrative framework for global shoots involves distinct layers.
+Foreign crew members need specific visa types.
+Gear imported short-term needs customs records filed through DIAN that must be handled correctly to avoid delays or duties.
+Ley de Cine incentive applications through Proimágenes Colombia involve substantial records, spending thresholds, and compliance needs that the fixer manages or closely sets up.
+Local crew must be hired in accordance with Colombian labor law.
+This includes required social security inputs and gains that differ from US or European norms.
+The fixer navigates all of this — working with Colombian accountants, customs agents, and legal advisors to keep compliance while keeping the administrative burden invisible to the creative team.
+For shoots accessing the 40% tax credit on film services or the 20% logistics credit, the fixer mostly manages the records trail that shows eligibility and confirms spending thresholds have been met.

 When Do You Need a Fixer?